yuchaojiang/Canopy/instruction/SNA_CNA_input.md

  * After mutation calling and QC procedures, the number of mutated reads will be stored in matrix R while the total number of reads will be stored in matrix X across all mutational loci in all samples.
 An example data input of a leukemia patient AML43 from [Ding et al. (Nature 2012)](http://www.nature.com/nature/journal/v481/n7382/full/nature10738.html) can be found [here](https://github.com/yuchaojiang/Canopy/blob/master/instruction/AML43_DingEtAl.txt).
 Note: This study focused on SNAs in copy-neutral regions of the genome.

  * A good way for sanity check is to plot the variant allele frequencies (VAFs) across samples.
+   * If there are only two samples, a 2-D scatterplot will suffice.
+In the figure below, the left panel contains the VAFs at two timepoints for the leukemia patient from [Ding et al. (Nature 2012)](http://www.nature.com/nature/journal/v481/n7382/full/nature10738.html).
+We see there are clear clusters of mutations indicating they fall on the same branch of the tree, which serves as a nice sanity check of our mutation calling and filtering.
-If there are only two samples, a 2-D scatterplot will suffice; if there are more than two samples, heatmap can be used for visualization.
+   * If there are more than two samples, heatmap can be used for visualization.
+The right panel in the figure below is the heatmap of VAFs across 63 somatic mutations in 10 spatially separated tumor slices of a ovarian cancer patient from [Bashashati et al. (The Journal of pathology 2013)](http://onlinelibrary.wiley.com/doi/10.1002/path.4230/abstract).

 <p align="center">
   <img src='https://github.com/yuchaojiang/Canopy/blob/master/instruction/demo-page-001.jpg' width='500' height='500' >